 Driving without a valid driver’s license in Florida, often simply referred to as a no valid driver’s license offense, can have serious consequences.
-These include fines, the possibility of serving 60 days in jail, and having a criminal record which can significantly affect someone’s life for years.
+These include fines, the possibility of serving 60 days in jail, and having a criminal record which can significantly affect one’s life for years.

 Consequences of Driving Without a License in Florida